Terms & Conditions

 8.5 Responsible Use Of AI

-We may use reputable AI assistants, including Google Gemini Pro 2.5 Chat and OpenAI GPT 5 Pro, to support internal research, drafting and quality checks.
-We will not input your Confidential Information or personal data into such tools without written consent.
+We may use reputable AI tools to support internal research, drafting and quality checks.
+We will not input your Confidential Information or personal data into public AI tools without your written consent.
 Human review governs all outputs.
 This clause does not authorise any AI processing of your customer data.

 8.6 Limitations Of Liability